 To avert the lifestyle diseases that come with physical inactivity as we age, we should exercise more.
 For seniors and their caregivers, it is important to identify and use exercising tools that will help you stay fit without over-exerting your body.

 With the above in mind, exercise bikes are one of the best tools seniors can use to stay fit.
-It will give you a full cardio workout with less impact and are generally safer for seniors to use according to spine-health.com.
+It will give you a full cardio workout with less impact and is generally safer for seniors to use according to spine-health.com.

 So, check with your doctor to make sure indoor cycling is safe for you then keep reading to learn more about adding an exercise bike to your fitness routine.

-What Are The Best Exercise Bikes for Aging Adults?
+What Are the Best Exercise Bikes for Aging Adults?

 First, I’m going to jump right in and show you my top recommendations and why I recommend them.
 Then, I’ll walk you through how to choose an exercise bike yourself if none of these quite hit the spot.